v-exec/Elyium/README.md

 Visually, all entities have visuals attatched to them.
 Since this is a text-only experience in a terminal-like environment, visuals are limited to ASCII.
 All visuals are parsed through an ASCII filter which translates regular images into ASCII characters.

-###Plan
+### Plan

-A breakdown of the remaining tasks to be completed for the production of this project, in (more or less) chronological order:
+A breakdown of the remaining tasks (in their respective systems) to be completed for the production of this project, in (more or less) chronological order.

+##### Gameplay

 - Implement idle mode.

-- Create map grid + algorithm to determine when to allocate entity location.
+- Create map grid and algorithm to determine when to allocate entity location.

-- Tie entity locations to narration generation.
+- Bring together entity map and narrative systems.

 - Create conditional conflict handling.

+- Add conflict reset feature.

+##### Interfacing

 - Add entity locations in menu screen.

 - Add interaction options for when the user is near entities, in menu.

+- Create startup and transition animations.

+- Add entity location change option for fixing undesireable entity spawns.

+##### Foundation

 - Create save functionality that triggers after every narrative sequence has been resolved.

-- Add startup and transition animations.
+- Verify phone compatabilities.

+##### Content

+- Create database management tool that makes creating entities, conflicts, choices, resolutions, and conditions more intuitive.

-- Make more narrative content and images, refine narrative system, create main and side 'quests'.
+- Make more narrative content (and images?), create main and side 'quests'.